All tutorials

 Replacing a background and matching the lighting

 A believable composite is 10% cutout and 90% making the subject belong in its new scene.
-How to replace a background — solid, generated, or a photo — and match exposure, color, and shadow so the seam disappears.
+How to replace a background — a solid color or your own photo — and match exposure, color, and shadow so the seam disappears.

 Replacing a background and matching exposure, color, and shadow so the composite looks real